docker/docs/get-started/part3.md

 Either way, you'll see the container ID change, demonstrating the load-balancing; with each request, one of the 5 tasks is chosen, in a round-robin fashion, to respond.
-The container IDs will match your output from the previous command (`docker container ls -q`).
+The container IDs matches your output from the previous command (`docker container ls -q`).

 > Running Windows 10?